-For authentic Greek culture, which feels like you have been transported 50-100 years back in time, head to the village of Doukades, just a stones throw from Paleokastritsa, high up in the mountains.
-This little village boasts three amazing tavernas, a village shop (run by the friendly Kiki) and the cutest cobbled streets and picturesque houses you have ever seen!
-The locals sit out in the village square in the evenings throughout the summer and you get to see a glimpse of the Greek culture that hasn’t changed much over recent years.
+For authentic Greek culture, head to the village of Doukades, just a stones throw from Paleokastritsa.
+This little village boasts three amazing tavernas, a village shop (run by the friendly Kiki) and the cutest cobbled streets and picturesque houses you have ever seen.
+The locals sit out in the village square in the evenings throughout the summer and you get to see a glimpse of the culture that hasn’t changed much over the decades.

-For unbeatable 360 panoramic views across the island, head up to Kaiser’s Throne in Pelekas.
-The views up here are seriously astounding, but make sure to head up on a clear day for the best outlook.
-There’s also a really cute restaurant up on Kaiser’s Throne called Bella Vista Sunset Restaurant so be sure to stop for a bite to eat and a refreshing drink.
+For unbeatable 360° panoramic views across the island, head to Kaiser’s Throne in Pelekas.
+The views at Kaiser’s Throne are astounding, but make sure to head up on a clear day for the best outlook.
+There’s also a really cute restaurant at Kaiser’s Throne called Bella Vista Sunset Restaurant, so be sure to stop for a bite to eat and a refreshing drink.

 If lying on a beach isn’t your thing, there’s plenty to do in Corfu to keep you busy.
 Why not spend a couple of hours at Paleokastritsa Monastery, which is perched on a hill over-looking Agios Spyridon Beach.
 You’ll enjoy breath-taking views over Paleokastritsa and the surrounding coastline as well as being able to wonder around the peaceful monastery and enjoy the beautiful architecture and bougainvillea.

 Please dress respectfully.
 Cover legs and shoulders if possible.
 If you’re unable to do so, you’ll be provided with respectful clothing on the door in the form of a long skirt and something to wrap around your shoulders.